jmcdo29/ogma/packages/nestjs-module/README.md

 ## Usage

 The OgmaService is a SINGLETON scoped service class in NestJS.
-That being said, if you want a new instance for each service, you can use the `OgmaModule.forRoot()` method and the `@OgmaLogger()` decorator.
+That being said, if you want a new instance for each service, you can use the `OgmaModule.forFeature()` method and the `@OgmaLogger()` decorator.

 Ogma is a lightweight logger with customization options, that prints your logs in a pretty manner with timestamping, colors, and different levels.
-See the GitHub repository for Ogma to learn more about configuration and options.
+See the [GitHub repository for Ogma](../logger/README.md) to learn more about configuration and options.

 ## Configuration